survivejs/react-book/manuscript/getting_started/02_setting_up_the_project.md

 npm install
 ```

-After waiting a while, upon completion you should see `node_modules/` directory with the project dependencies.
+Upon completion you should see a `node_modules/` directory containing the project dependencies.

 ## Running the Project